stephengaito/commDiagConTeXt/Readme.md

 the size of the bounding boxes of objects they "link" (see Kenningtion's S_arrowspaces macro for a very simple start)..

+We might also consider something similar to [Tkiz-cd](https://ctan.org/pkg/tikz-cd)'s matrix format, interpreted in Lua and sent to both ConTeXt and MPLib to be typeset.
+If we can typeset all lables and objects before invoking MPLib, then we could have MetaPost compute the matrix positions.
+(See MetaFun section 4.6 page 143 for details on how to set TeX text and then get the bounding boxes...)

 ### Resources

 It has been useful to consult J.S.
 Milne's [Guide to Commutative Diagram